louismullie/stanford-core-nlp/README.md

 **Installing**

 First, install the gem: `gem install stanford-core-nlp`.
 Then, download the Stanford Core NLP JAR and model files.
-Three different packages are available:
+Two packages are available:

 * A [minimal package](http://louismullie.com/treat/stanford-core-nlp-minimal.zip) with the default tagger and parser models for English, French and German.
 * A [full package](http://louismullie.com/treat/stanford-core-nlp-full.zip), with all of the tagger and parser models for English, French and German, as well as named entity and coreference resolution models for English.